- Rank: 12

-Basic NASDAQ daily chart with key indicators.
-Buy/Sell signals determined by the 5-10-20 Timer, chart 4 below.
+A NASDAQ daily chart with key indicators.
+This chart tracks an intermediate time frame, and Buy/Sell signals are from the 5-10-20 Timer, chart 3 below.

-The NASDAQ 60-minute chart shows short-term market health, and helps identify entry and exit points.
-Strong rallies stay above the blue one-week EMA, and stocks act best when the blue line is above the red.
-This chart gets noisy around inflection points and trend reversals.
+This chart shows short-term market health to help identify entry and exit points.
+Strong rallies stay above the black one-week EMA, and stocks act best when the black line is above the red.
+Gets noisy around inflection points and trend reversals.

 The Tick chart shows the short-term health of the NYSE.
-The red line is the 3-day EMA, and the light blue line is the one-day EMA.
-A climbing red line above zero is a sign of a healthy market.
-Crossovers of the 1-day and 3-day EMA's in either direction identify very short-term trend changes.
+The black line is the three-day EMA, and the light purple line is the one-day EMA.
+The market performs better short-term when the black line is above zero and climbing.
+Crossovers of the 1-day and 3-day EMA's help identify changes in bias.